 |Consummate character actor Strother Martin is memorable in his scenes as the exasperated auctioneer who has one too many encounters with the headstrong Mattie Ross|

 |You have to look far to find a more menacing western villain than Robert Duvall as "Lucky" Ned Pepper|

 I have not yet seen the Coen brothers' 2010 remake, but I am very much looking forward to the DVD release.
-As stated, I think the source novel is foolproof, and any film that claims to hew closely to it is on a winning track from the getgo.
-I am not usually fond of remakes, but in this case I am eager to see these great characters interpreted by a new generation of actors and a new sensibility.
-Though it will always be special to me and irreplaceable for the film that it is, the original True Grit came with a lot of baggage (not only the John Wayne issue, but the casting of the then-immensely popular Glen Campbell was a blatant box-office gesture).
+As stated, I think the source novel is foolproof, and any film which claims to hew closely to it is on a winning track from the getgo.
+I generally tend not be too fond of remakes, but in this case I am eager to see these great characters interpreted by a new generation of actors and interpreted perhaps with a new sensibility.
+The original True Grit will always be special to me and irreplaceable in my memories, but it does come with a lot of baggage (not only the John Wayne issue, but the casting of the then-immensely popular Glen Campbell was blatant stunt-casting and an obvious box-office bid).
 It's been a while now and I think it's high time I see another western...who cares if it's the same one?